How Many Feet Is 90 Meters

 Metrication Efforts

 Metrication refers to the process of adopting the metric system as the standard system of measurement.
 In the United States, there have been several attempts to promote metrication, including the Metric Conversion Act of 1975 and subsequent amendments.
-However, these efforts have faced resistance due to cultural preferences and the high costs associated with changing existing infrastructure and standards.
+That said, these efforts have faced resistance due to cultural preferences and the high costs associated with changing existing infrastructure and standards.

 Technological Advancements

-Furthermore, Building Information Modeling (BIM) software and other design tools often allow users to switch between metric and imperial units, making it easier to collaborate on international projects.
+On top of that, Building Information Modeling (BIM) software and other design tools often allow users to switch between metric and imperial units, making it easier to collaborate on international projects.
 This flexibility is essential for ensuring that designs and specifications are correctly interpreted regardless of the measurement system used.

 Educational Initiatives